mdebony/acceptance_modelisation/README.md

 # Description

-This package create background model to be used for IACT analysis with gammapy BAccMod is licensed under the GNU Lesser General Public License (LGPL) v3.0.
+This package create background model (or acceptance model) to be used for IACT analysis with gammapy BAccMod is licensed under the GNU Lesser General Public License (LGPL) v3.0.

 # Installation